-Contributing percent lead = (Percent wetted surface area / 100) x (Percent lead content / 100) x 100
+Contributing percent lead = Percent wetted surface area x Percent lead content

 5. Calculate the weighted average lead content of the faucet by totaling the contributing percent lead for the components that make up the wetted surface of the faucet (Table G1 - column 5).
-For the faucet to be in compliance with this annex, this total must be no more than 0.25%.
+For the faucet to be in compliance with the new lead standard, this total must be no more than 0.25%.